John Roche (politician)

-John Roche (1848–27 August 1914) was an Irish politician.
+John Roche (1848 – 27 August 1914) was an Irish politician.

 Born in Woodford, County Galway, he was the son of William Roche, a miller and farmer.

 He was a tenant on the Woodford estate of the Earl of Clanricarde, and was jailed on a number of occasions for his active opposition to eviction proceedings during the Land War.

-He married, in 1878, Teresa Donnelly, of Douras, Co.
+He married, on 30 January 1878, Teresa Donnelly, of Douras, Co.
 Galway.

 He was MP for Galway East from 14 May 1890 to his death in 1914.

 He was a member of the Anti-Parnellite Irish National Federation during the split in the Irish Parliamentary Party.